 Adjudication

 The Construction Act 1996 is the statutory means by which a party to a construction contract can refer a dispute to an adjudicator ‘at any time.’
-It’s more suited to some types of disputes than others because the nature of adjudication is to find fast, practical solutions to a problem so as to minimise disruption to the ongoing project (an adjudicator has to decide on a matter referred to them within a 28-day timeframe), so more complex conflicts might be better suited to court proceedings (litigation) or arbitration; although routinely complicated issues can be referred to adjudication, which means parties may be left having to deal with matters in a highly compressed timeframe.
+It’s more suited to some types of disputes than others because the nature of adjudication is to find fast, practical solutions to a problem to minimise disruption to the ongoing project (an adjudicator has to decide on a matter referred to them within a 28-day timeframe), so more complex conflicts might be better suited to court proceedings (litigation) or arbitration.

 An adjudicator’s decision is binding, but it’s designed to be a temporary or interim solution until the dispute is fully determined at a later date by going to court, arbitration or by the parties’ agreement.
-Also, while it’s a more cost-effective means of dispute resolution than litigation, the successful party is unlikely to recover their costs of the adjudication, other than the adjudicator usually awards who should pay the adjudicator’s costs.
+While it’s a more cost-effective means of dispute resolution than litigation, the successful party is unlikely to recover their costs of the adjudication, other than the adjudicator usually awards who should pay their (the adjudicator’s) costs.

 Arbitration

 The advantages of arbitration include the fact that legal costs can be recovered (the arbitrator decides this based upon any cost agreement or legal principles), the dispute is dealt with confidentially and quickly and the award made is binding on the parties.
-On the flip side of this, it’s not guaranteed that arbitration will necessarily cost less than litigation, there’s narrow scope for challenging the binding decision and also, it might not be the best method of resolving a dispute involving multiple parties.
+It is not guaranteed that arbitration will necessarily cost less than litigation, there’s a narrow scope for challenging the binding decision and also, it might not be the best method of resolving a dispute involving multiple parties.

 Mediation